EternityYW/LLM_healthcare/README.md

 | Question-Answering | bioASQ 10b-Factoid | Factoid answers | Mean Reciprocal Rank, Lenient Accuracy |

 ## Experimental Results
-Representative results of each dataset can be found in §blue[/results] folder.
+Representative results of each dataset can be found in ```diff #/results''' folder.
 For each .csv file, they include the following rows from left to right:
 - text: input text for model
 - gold label: ground truth answer